RMITLibrary/easy_cite/markdown/ieee.md

 ###### start-subtype-content

-#### Month abbreviations
+#### Abbreviations

 When citing journals, patents and websites, use the following abbreviations for months:

-> Jan., Feb., Mar., Apr., May, Jun., Jul., Aug., Sept., Oct., Nov., and Dec. (*note that the month of May appears in full and does not require a full stop*).
+> Jan., Feb., Mar., Apr., May, Jun., July, Aug., Sept., Oct., Nov., and Dec. (*note that the month of May appears in full and does not require a full stop*).

 Use a *forward slash* for bimonthly issues e.g. Apr./May 2016 and a en dash for a quarterly issue e.g. Jun–Aug.
 2015.

-#### Word abbreviations

-Standard IEEE words when used in a reference should be abbreviated.
-See the **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.

-#### Journal title abbreviations

-If referencing any IEEE journal titles, then refer to the **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.

-#### Magazine title abbreviations
+#### All other abbreviations

-When referencing IEEE magazine titles, then refer to the **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.
+For all abbreviations, including for words, journal titles, magazine titles, conferencing proceedings, and publishers, see Section IV for **Useful Abbreviations in References** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 20–24.

-#### Conference proceeding abbreviations

-When citing conference proceedings, the common rule is to list the author(s), title, name and location (if provided) of the conference and use any standard abbreviations where necessary.
-For further details, refer to the **Conferences and Conference Proceedings** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) p.
-6.

-#### Publisher abbreviations

-For a list of some publisher abbreviations refer to the **List of Publishers** section of the <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide (2022)</a> (opens in a new tab) pp. 24–40.

 #### Acronyms in-text